Nature Facilitation Practicals & Preparing

 Travel

 • By car – The location on google maps is here.
 There is a sign on the gate that says “Moor Barton Woods” (it needs to say “woods” - there are other signs for Moor Barton elsewhere!).
-When you arrive through the gate, drive down the road (it’s a bit bumpy!) – the camping field will be on your right (where you can drop off any gear) and places for vans and parking cars the left.
+After arriving through the gate, drive down the track for about 5 minutes (it’s a bit bumpy!) – the camping area among ancient beech trees will be on your right (where you can drop off any gear) and places for vans and parking cars are on the left.

 • By public transport – The site is a 30 minute drive from both Exeter and Newton Abbot train stations.
 It is probably easiest (and cheaper!) to get a taxi from Newton Abbot train station.
-If you are interested in sharing a taxi with others (for 11.35pm at Newton Abbot), there will be a WhatsApp group (that we start the week before the camp).
-On departure day, it would be possible to get the train from Newton Abbot from 1654 onwards.
+If you are interested in sharing a taxi with others (at 11:35pm from Newton Abbot), there will be a WhatsApp group that we set up a week before the camp.
+On departure day, it will be possible to get the train from Newton Abbot from 4:54pm onwards (assuming you’re a quick packer!).

-• Some people wash in the stream on the land or you may wish to bring along your own camp solar bag shower – please ensure all soaps, etc are natural eco-products and will not put nasty things into the water.
+• Some people choose to wash in the stream — others may want to bring along a camp solar bag shower.
+Please ensure all soaps etc are natural eco-products and will not put nasty things into the water.

-• We realise that not everyone is accustomed to spending time off-grid, so we will make every effort to ensure that you are comfortable and can enjoy this time going "back to basics".
+• We appreciate that not everyone is accustomed to spending time off-grid, so we will make every effort to ensure that you are comfortable and can enjoy this time going "back to basics".

 • There is ample space for camping and camper vans are welcome too!